lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/exploring-gateware-design-libero.rst

 Exploring Gateware Design with Libero
 ######################################

-In this demonstration, we'll be exploring the BeagleV-Fire gateware in Libero Design tool, making changes to the default gateware.
+In this demonstration, we'll be exploring the BeagleV-Fire gateware in the `Libero Design Suite <https://www.microchip.com/en-us/products/fpgas-and-plds/fpga-and-soc-design-tools/fpga/libero-software-later-versions>`_, making changes to the default gateware.
 This demo will serve as an introduction to the design tool, an alternative method for developing gateware.